The Scotland-Russia Forum had its own Gallery 2008-12. A list of our past exhibitions may be found on Scotland-Russia Institute.

 HWS was the 11th Laird of Breckness and lived at Skaill House from 1929 until his death.
 The house is now open to the public.

-Other Russian sights in Orkney:
+Other Russian sights and sounds in Orkney this summer:

 While you are at Skaill you are bound to visit the amazing neolithic village of Scara Brae in the house's grounds.
 The village was discovered by an earlier Laird of Breckness and is approached via a Timeline of stones celebrating human achievements in the 5000 years since it was inhabited.
 The timeline includes a stone commemorating Gagarin's first space flight in 1961.